Ireland Population · Census 2022 · Electoral Divisions

 MeathKildareWicklowDublinLouthWexford

-The sharpest contrasts are between Meath and Leitrim — one growing faster than anywhere in Ireland, the other smaller than it was a century ago.
-The commuter belt pattern is stable and likely to continue into Census 2027; watch the data on the map as new housing completions shift the picture.
+The sharpest contrast is between Meath and Leitrim.
+One grows faster than anywhere in Ireland.
+The other is smaller than a century ago.
+The commuter belt pattern is stable and will likely continue into Census 2027.
+Watch the map as new housing completions shift the picture.

 Explore population data on the map

 IrelandInsights maps Census 2022 population figures, household size, and age demographics for every electoral division in Ireland.
-See which areas are growing, which are ageing, and what demographic profile each area has.
+See which areas are growing, which are ageing, and the demographic profile of each area.

 Where to live in Ireland → · Deprivation map → · Housing crisis →